 - A. GOHSEP and the Louisiana National Guard have primary responsibility for obtaining, organizing, and coordinating resource support.

 - B. The support agencies for resource support and logistics are responsible for developing and maintaining plans, procedures, and asset inventories to support the primary coordinator.
 Support agencies include, but are not limited to:

 - 1. Department of Agriculture & Forestry

 - 2. Department of Culture, Recreation, and Tourism

 - 3. Department of Economic Development

 - 4. Department of Environmental Quality

 - 5. Division of Administration

-- 6. Louisiana State University System

-- 7. Department of Health and Hospitals
+- 6. Louisiana Department of Health

-- 8. Louisiana Workforce Commission
+- 7. Louisiana Workforce Commission

+- 8. Louisiana State University System

+- 9. University of Louisiana at Lafayette/ NIMSAT

+- 10. Louisiana Business Emergency Operations Center

-- 9. Department of Natural Resources
+- 11. Department of Natural Resources

-- 10. Louisiana Board of Regents
+- 12. Louisiana Board of Regents

-- 11. Department of Children and Family Services
+- 13. Department of Children and Family Services

-- 12. Louisiana State Police
+- 14. Louisiana State Police

-- 13. Department of Transportation & Development
+- 15. Department of Transportation & Development

-- 14. Department of the Treasury
+- 16. Department of the Treasury

+- 17. Office of the Lieutenant Governor

-- 15. Non-Governmental Organizations (NGO)
+- 18. Non-Governmental Organizations (NGO)